rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 About
 =====

 Designed for speed, this shader for ReShade is for people who can't just run everything at max settings but want good enough post-processing without costing much framerate.
-It runs in under a millisecond on at 2560x1440 on a 13" laptop's NVIDIA GTX 1650 Max-Q. The FXAA about twice as fast as standard FXAA, and Ambient occlusion more than twice as fast.
+It runs in under a millisecond at 2560x1440 on a 13" laptop's NVIDIA GTX 1650 Max-Q. The FXAA about twice as fast as standard FXAA, and Ambient occlusion more than twice as fast.

 It combines 4 effects in one shader for speed.
 Each can be enabled or disabled.